libretro/docs/docs/guides/led-drivers.md

     led1_map = "18"

 ## Keyboard driver
 The keyboard driver will utilize the keyboard Num Lock (0), Caps Lock (1), and Scroll Lock (2) LEDs.
 It works under Windows, and X11 (since RetroArch 1.9.1).
+Note: this driver does not work under Linux Wayland or KMS mode, and in case of X11, access to Num Lock and Caps Lock may be limited, check [this answer]( https://unix.stackexchange.com/questions/179286/change-the-status-of-the-keyboard-leds-from-within-an-x-session-without-root-a).

 #### Example: keyboard driver with second LED assigned for Scroll Lock, while leaving first LED explicitly unassigned.
     led_driver = "keyboard"